peterhinch/micropython-async/v3/as_demos/monitor/README.md

 ## 4.4 Timing of code segments

-It can be useful to time the execution of a specific block of code especially if the time varies.
+It can be useful to time the execution of a specific block of code especially if the duration varies in real time.
 It is possible to cause a message to be printed and a trigger pulse to be generated whenever the execution time exceeds the prior maximum.
-The scope or logic analyser may be triggered by this pulse allowing the state of other parts of the system to be checked.
+A scope or logic analyser may be triggered by this pulse allowing the state of other components of the system to be checked.

 This is done by re-purposing ident 0 as follows:
 ```python